-This article will respond to your many questions on whether you can recycle Brita filters.
-We’ll also give you tips on recycling and other options for disposing of your filters.
+Well, this article has all the answers to your many questions on whether you can recycle Brita filters.
+We’ll also give you handy tips for ensuring the proper use and disposal of your Brita filters, so keep following!

 Are Brita Water Filters Recyclable?